Skip to main content

 Step 4: Flag Deviations in the Timeline

 Omissions.
-A clinical guideline that recommends a specific test for the presenting condition, but no order appears in the record.
-A medication that should have been administered based on the physician’s own documented plan, but the MAR shows it was never given.
+A clinical guideline recommends a specific test for the presenting condition, but no order appears in the record.
+A medication should have been administered based on the physician’s own documented plan, but the MAR shows it was never given.

 Contradictions.
 A physician note documenting “patient stable” at the same timestamp that nursing notes record a significant change in vital signs.
 Inconsistencies between what different providers documented about the same clinical moment.

 Late entries and amendments.
 Notes entered hours or days after the events they describe, or amendments that change the substance of prior documentation.
-These may indicate after-the-fact documentation intended to fill gaps in the record.
+These can indicate after-the-fact documentation intended to fill gaps in the record.

 Step 5: Prepare the Expert Review Package

-1. The medical chronology — the detailed, timestamped timeline with citations
+1. The medical chronology: the detailed, timestamped timeline with citations

-2. Indexed source records — organized by provider and date, with page numbering that matches the chronology citations
+2. Indexed source records organized by provider and date, with page numbering that matches the chronology citations

 Step 6: Maintain the Chronology as the Case Evolves

 Malpractice cases often span years.
 New records emerge, depositions reveal facts not documented in the chart, and expert opinions sharpen the theory.
-The chronology should be a living document that evolves with the case:
+Your chronology should be a living document that evolves with the case:

 • Add deposition testimony that contradicts or supplements the written record